 If you can afford to spend a little more, you’ll be able to get something a bit less industrial.
-In the next price bracket, you’ll find the Premier Sonoma and Delta Linden.
-They’re both a bit more stylized, and come with some more deluxe features.
+In the next price bracket, you’ll find the Delta Linden.
+It’s a bit more stylized and comes with some more deluxe features.

-Both have sprayers, and have a unique look that really complements your decor.
-They’re our favorite midrange choices for style and function that still won’t break the bank.
-The Premier is a better choice for more traditional, old-fashioned kitchen, while the Delta Linden is a more modern, stylized choice.
+It’s got a sprayer and has a unique look that really complements your decor.
+The Linden is our favorite mid-range choice for style and function that still won’t break the bank and has a more modern, stylized choice.

 For the best overall fit and finish, as well as function, we strongly recommend either the Delta Essa or Trinsic.
 They’re both simple, elegant designs with some great features, like magnetic sprayer locks and seamless spray channels.
 We think they combine all the best conveniences of modern faucets with looks that are flexible enough to work with nearly any decor.